 Nele Põldvere is a Postdoctoral Fellow within the Fakespeak project at the University of Oslo.
 She was a Postdoctoral Fellow in English Linguistics at Lund University during autumn 2020, having completed her PhD at the same university in 2019.
-Her research focuses on spoken language and the combination of social and cognitive processes of meaning-making in English conversation.
+Her research centred on spoken language and the combination of social and cognitive processes of meaning-making in English conversation.
 It proposes crucial extensions to Construction Grammar in the directions of dialogicity, social interaction and spoken language, and aims to further our understanding of the underlying motivations and mechanisms of speech production, comprehension and change.
-To achieve this, she uses sophisticated statistical methods such as regression analyses and a combination of qualitative and quantitative corpus and experimental techniques.
+To achieve this, she uses advanced statistical methods such as regression, and a combination of qualitative and quantitative corpus and experimental techniques.

 For more information on Nele's research, please see here.

 Victoria Johansson is associate professor in General linguistics.
 Her research interests include language production in a lifelong perspective, and a central aspect of her research constitutes of methodological development for investigating writing in real time (by means of keystroke logging, sometimes in combination with eye tracking to capture reading patterns concurrent with writing).
 Important outcomes of the research concern psycholinguistic comparisons of writing and speaking in a developmental perspective, where the use and establishment of e.g. lexical expressions and syntactic constructions are discussed in regard to the writer's/speaker's cognitive effort.

 For more information on Victoria's research, please see here.